jaldag/DynastyStuff/README.md

 If you navigate to cell A1 in the google sheet above, you can Paste the values (Split Text into Columns option when pasting)

-Need to update the max Week every week, maybe someday I'll spend some effort to figure out that week instead of manually editing the file.
+Need to update League ID each season